Suniti Choudhury: Trial and sentence

 The girls were taken into custody and imprisoned in the local British jail.
 In February 1932, Ghose and Chowdhury appeared in court in Calcutta.
 Being a minor, both of them were sentenced to jail for 10 years.
 In an interview, they stated, "It is better to die than live in a horse's stable."

 She was held captive in Hijli Detention Camp as a "third class prisoner".
 The effects of her activities were also faced by her family, with her father's government pension being stopped, and her two elder brothers being held in custody without trial.
 Her younger brother died from consumption, exacerbated by years of malnutrition.

 She was released with Santi Ghose in 1939, after having served seven years of her sentence, because of the amnesty negotiations between Mohandas Karamchand Gandhi and the British colonial authorities.

 Public and media response

 Contemporary Western periodicals portrayed the assassination as a sign of "Indians' outrage against an ordinance by the Earl of Willingdon that suppressed the civil rights of Indians, including that of free speech."
-Indian sources characterized the assassination as Ghose and Chowdbury's response to the "misbehaviors of the British district magistrates" who had abused their positions of power to rape Indian women.
+Indian sources characterized the assassination as Ghose and Chowdbury's response to the "misbehaviors of the British district magistrates" who had abused their positions of power to sexually assault Indian women.

 After the verdict was announced, a flyer was found by the intelligence branch of police in the Rajshahi district praising Ghose and Chowdbury as nationalist heroines.
 The poster read, "THOU ART FREEDOM'S NOW, AND FAME'S" and displayed photographs of the two girls alongside lines from Robert Burns' poem Scots Wha Hae: